michaelmayer2/r-builds/README.md

 These binaries are not a replacement to existing binary distributions for R.
 The binaries were built with the following considerations:
 - They use a minimal set of [build and runtime dependencies](builder).
-- They are designed to be used side-by-side, e.g., on [RStudio Server Pro](https://docs.rstudio.com/ide/server-pro/r-versions.html#using-multiple-versions-of-r-concurrently).
+- They are designed to be used side-by-side, e.g., on [RStudio Workbench](https://docs.rstudio.com/ide/server-pro/r_versions/using_multiple_versions_of_r.html).
 - They give users a consistent option for accessing R across different Linux distributions.

 These binaries have been extensively tested, and are used in production everyday